What are some dog-friendly date ideas that both you, your dog, and your date can do together?

 2. Go To The Dog Park

-This date may seem obvious, but what’s wrong with that?
+This date may seem obvious, but it really is a good idea.

 Sometimes it’s good to be in a usual place when meeting a new person, so you feel comfortable.
 And your dogs will love it because they’ll be free to roam around the park, make new friends, and roll in things that you may not be happy about.